Visit Paris like a Parisian

 The Louvre, more than a museum?

-The Musée du Louvre is one of the world’s most famous and most visited museums.
-Located in the heart of Paris, it houses an impressive collection of works of art and antiques, from the Venus de Milo to the Mona Lisa.
+The Musée du Louvre is one of the most famous and visited museums in the world.
+Located in the heart of Paris, it houses an impressive collection of works of art and antiquities, from the Venus de Milo to the Mona Lisa.
 But the Louvre is more than just a museum.

 The Louvre is also a historic monument in its own right.
 A former royal residence, it was transformed into a museum at the end of the 18th century.
 Its architecture, with the famous Glass Pyramid at its center, is a spectacle in itself.
 The Louvre also hosts temporary exhibitions, art workshops and conferences, making it a dynamic cultural center.